Battle of Prenzlau: Retreat west of the Elbe

 Blücher stepped into the command void.

-In Capitulation of Erfurt on 16 October, over 10,000 Prussians laid down their arms in the first of a series of shameful surrenders.
+In Capitulation of Erfurt on 16 October, over 10,000 Prussians laid down their arms in the first of a series of mass surrenders.
 The 12,000-man corps of Saxe-Weimar and Winning missed Jena-Auerstedt and remained intact, heading north through Bad Langensalza.
 Shot through both eyes at Auerstadt, Brunswick died on 10 November at Altona near Hamburg.
 Dangerously wounded at Jena, Rüchel escaped to Poland and later recovered.
 Filling the command void were Hohenlohe, General of Infantry Friedrich Adolf, Count von Kalckreuth, and Blücher, who each led sizable bodies of Prussians from Nordhausen through the Harz Mountains to Halberstadt and Quedlinburg.
 These columns were energetically pursued by Marshal Nicolas Soult's IV Corps with General of Division Louis Michel Antoine Sahuc's dragoons attached.
 On 17 October, Bernadotte inflicted heavy losses on Eugene of Württemberg's Reserve at the Battle of Halle.

 By 20 October, Hohenlohe and the survivors of the Reserve reached Magdeburg.
 Kalckreuth crossed the Elbe at Tangermünde before handing over his command in order to take up a new post in Poland.
 Blücher was east of Brunswick marching for the Elbe with Saxe-Weimar a day's march behind him at Salzgitter On the 20th, Soult and Murat arrived before Magdeburg.
 Murat sent his chief of staff Augustin Daniel Belliard to demand its surrender, which was refused by Hohenlohe.
 However, the Prussians foolishly allowed Belliard into the city without a blindfold.
 He reported back to Murat that Hohenlohe's main body was still in the city and that great confusion prevailed.
 Davout seized Wittenberg on the 20th, with the local people assisting his troops in putting out a fire and preventing a powder magazine from being blown up.
 Consequently, 140,000 pounds of gunpowder and a valuable Elbe River crossing fell into French hands.
 Lannes seized a second bridgehead at Dessau.